sosuisen/git-documentdb/docs-api/git-documentdb.gitdocumentdb.loadappinfo.md

 Promise&lt;[JsonDoc](./git-documentdb.jsondoc.md) \| undefined&gt;

 JSON object.
-It returns undefined if not exists.
+It returns undefined if app.json does not exist.